romikabi/swift-busy-tag/README.md

     /// Set the color of the bottom LEDs to red try await busyTag.setColor(.red, to: [.bottomLeft, .bottomRight])

-    /// Set the image to `off.png`, which is stored on the device already try await busyTag.setImage(named: "off.png")

     /// Create a SwiftUI view, copy it over to the device and display it try await busyTag.setImage(named: "my-image.png") {
       Text("\(Date())")